Umuzi-org/tech-department/content/projects/tdd/bowling/_index.md

 Please put your tests in a directory named "tests" (unless the testing framework you are using follows some other convention(which is unlikely)).

-### Initial inputs:

-The names of the players eg "Uncle Bob Martin" and "Ada Lovelace"

 ### Gameplay

-Once the game has started, the players take turns until the game is concluded.
-Each player gets to throw the bowling ball up to three times during their turn.
-Each time they throw they can knock down up to a maximum of 10 pins.

-PLEASE DO NOT IMPLEMENT A FANCY GUI. we dont care to see the bowling pins or the ball, we dont care about physics.

-The only input that will matter here is the number of pins knocked over.
+This project is more about js than html.
+It needs a WORKING frontend but don't spend too much time making it beautiful.
+Here is how it will work:

+1. As the game starts the user will be allowed to enter the names of the players eg "Uncle Bob Martin" and "Ada Lovelace"
+2. The user then clicks a start button to begin the game
+3. The user should be able to see the scores of all the players at all times.
+This includes scores for individual throws and frames, and their total scores
+4. The user should be able to see whose turn it is
+5. The user should be able to submit the number of pins hit on each throw.
+One by one.
+Eg, it's Uncle Bob's turn, so he throws and misses everything.
+The user submits a 0.
+The user interface shows that Bob's score is unchanged and it's still his turn.
+Bob throws again and hits 2 pins, the user submits a 2 and Bob's score is updated and it's still his turn.
+He throws again and misses.
+The user enters a 0.
+We now see that it is Ada's turn.
+She throws and hits all the pins because she is awesome.
+The user enters a 10.
+Ada's score is updated.
+Now it's Bob's turn again.
+Get it?

-### Outputs
+### More Outputs

-We should be able to access at any point in time:
+We should be able to see at any point in time:

 - the total score of any player
 - the "leaderboard" of the current game (who is in first place, second, third etc)